 - Easiness of data search and Uniform Hierarchy

 In this, we reduced the number of steps from 7 to 4 and time reduced by 70%.
 Again, since we all were using the same data it enabled faster accessing and availability of reports.

 OEM Scenario: – Test and Measurement Data always lies on test laptop/desktop or in a folder accessible to the closed group of users, single change request requires full follow up of all the above 7 steps.

 CASE-II (Data cloning)

-OEM Scenario: – Data is copied at multiple location/computers.
+OEM Scenario: – Test and Measurement Data is copied at multiple location/computers.